hlkuang24/BGA/README.md

 This repository contains code to reproduce results from the paper:

-BGA: Bidirectional Gradient for Adversarial Attack
+Bidirectional gradient optimization for enhancing adversarial transferability

 ## Requirements